 Products ads include custom images from your own product catalogs (created in Bing Merchant Center), plus specific promotional text, pricing, and seller details.
 For more information about Product ads, check out What are product ads?

 This feature is currently available in the United States, Canada, the United Kingdom, and Australia.

-Bing Intent Ads is a native advertising solution optimized for search advertisers.
+Microsoft Audience Ads is a native advertising solution optimized for search advertisers.
 This feature enables advertisers to get additional high-quality traffic from non-search placements.
-Bing Intent Ads experiences, such as ads placed within articles, are engaging for users, integrate naturally into page content, and deliver visually rich ads for advertisers.
+Microsoft Audience Ads experiences, such as ads placed within articles, are engaging for users, integrate naturally into page content, and deliver visually rich ads for advertisers.

-To learn more, see About Bing Intent Ads.
+To learn more, see About Microsoft Audience Ads.

 Bing Smart Search ads are similar to text ads on the Bing, AOL, and Yahoo search network sites, but formatted for the modern touch experience and displayed in the Windows 8.1 Smart Search results.
 When possible, these ads will include a preview of your landing page.